fluid-dev/hexo-fluid-docs/docs/en/icon/README.md

 ## Build-in Icons

-There are some built-in social icons in the theme, all from [iconcont](https://www.iconcont.cn/):
+There are some built-in social icons in the theme, all from [Iconfont](https://www.iconfont.cn/):

 ![icons](../../.vuepress/public/iconfont.png)

 Just fill the beginning with 'icon-' into CSS class, eg: `iconfont icon-twitter-fill`.

-The icons are mainly used in related pages, of course, you can also use any place by HTML.
+The icons are mainly used in related pages, of course, you can also use them in any place by HTML.

 <InArticleAdsense :data-ad-client=$themeConfig.ads.client :data-ad-slot=$themeConfig.ads.inSlot is-new-ads-code="yes"></InArticleAdsense>